 Preceptors formally evaluate the student at midterm and at the end of the semester/clinical experience.
 Informal evaluation of the student is maintained through direct communication between preceptor and the clinical course faculty.
-Preceptors in in NURS 505, Advanced Health Assessment only complete an end of semester evaluation as the clinical experience only requires 60 hours.
+Preceptors in NURS 505, Advanced Health Assessment only complete an end of semester evaluation as the clinical experience only requires 60 hours.
 Course faculty complete an evaluation of the student during their onsite visit to the clinical site.
-During each clinical experience the preceptor and clinical site are evaluated by the student through Medatrax in each clinical course.
+During each clinical experience (for FNP and/or PMHNP) the preceptor and clinical site are evaluated by the student through Medatrax in each clinical course.